2017 Portland train attack: Indictment and pretrial proceedings

-Trial, conviction, and sentencing
+Trial, conviction, sentencing, and appeal

 The trial was initially scheduled to begin in June 2019 but was delayed for an additional six months to allow time for further pretrial proceedings.
 The judge denied Christian's request for a change of venue.
 Opening arguments for Christian's trial began January 28, 2020.
 In February 2019, Christian's attorneys filed a notice indicating that, at trial, the defense planned to raise mental health defenses.
 The defense team indicated that it might argue three such defenses: a "guilty except for insanity" defense, asserting that Christian was so mentally disturbed as to be incapable of forming criminal intent; a defense that Christian's mental illness made him only "partially responsible" for the offenses; and a defense that Christian was acting under extreme emotional disturbance.

 At trial, prosecutors presented the testimony of 40 witnesses against Christian, including Micah Fletcher, who was wounded in the stabbing.
 A Portland homicide detective who interviewed Fletcher also testified and showed the jury the folding knife that was used.
 Cell phone videos and TriMet surveillance videos showing Christian stabbing the victims were introduced into evidence.
 Extensive video and audiorecordings of Christian's post-arrest rantings were also played to the jury.
 Christian did not testify in his own defense.
 The attorneys made their closing arguments on February 19; after 11 hours of deliberation over two days, on February 21 the jury announced they unanimously found Christian guilty on all counts.
 On June 24, 2020, Christian was sentenced to two consecutive life terms—one for each count of first-degree murder—with no possibility of parole.
 Christian was given an additional 51.5 years for related charges.
 During the sentencing hearing, Christian was removed from the courtroom after a furious outburst directed at one of his surviving victims.

+Christian appealed his convictions, citing numerous alleged trial court errors.
+On June 17, 2024, the Oregon Court of Appeals rejected his arguments and affirmed Christian's convictions in full.